Olayide Adelami

-Olayide Owolabi Adelami,mni (born 3 April 1958) is a Nigerian politician who has served as the deputy governor of Ondo State since 1 February 2024.
-He previously served as the deputy clerk of the National Assembly.
+Olayide Owolabi Adelami, mni (born 3 April) is a Nigerian politician who has served as the deputy governor of Ondo State since 1 February 2024.
+He previously served as the Deputy Clerk to the National Assembly.

 Early life and education

 Adelami was born in Owo, Ondo State, Nigeria.
 His had his primary education at St. Francis Catholic Primary School, and later continued at Imade College in Owo.
 He obtained a GCE A-level certificate from The Polytechnic, Ibadan.
-Adelami earned his BSc in Business Administration from the University of Lagos, a Masters degree in the same course from Ogun State University, and a Doctorate degree in Security and Strategic Studies from Nasarawa State University.
+Adelami earned his BSc in Business Administration from the University of Lagos, a master's degree in the same course from Ogun State University, and a Doctorate degree in Security and Strategic Studies from Nasarawa State University.

 Career

 Adelami worked as an accountant in December 1983, at the Federal Civil Service Commission.
 From 1996 to 2000, he was appointed in high offices including at the National Hospital, Abuja.